 You can view some commonly used abbreviations here, which may help you understand your records.

 Whilst we will endeavour to respond to any queries about your records, please bear in mind that we must prioritise our workload and deal with patients that are unwell and need us.
 You can book appointments online via the NHS app but please do not use appointments purely to request something is removed from or changed within your notes.
-As above, please contact us in writing or via the Online Consultations our website and we will liaise with the clinical team and respond within an appropriate time frame – as with most administrative requests this can be up to 28 days.
+As above, please contact us in writing or via the Online Consultations on our website and we will liaise with the clinical team and respond within an appropriate time frame – as with most administrative requests this can be up to 28 days depending on operational priorities.

 We aim to keep our surgery clean and tidy and offer a safe environment to our patients and staff.